VladimirMarkelov/ttdl/README.md

 In this mode, TTDL also treats some tag values as strictly-typed ones, that allows filtering with ranges.

 This filter can replace a bunch of command-line options described above.
-The only thing this filter cannot do yet is searching with regular expressions.
+The option `--use-regex`(`-e`) affects the filter.
-But it has a simpler alternative that can be enough in most cases.
+Regular expressions in the range filters are not supported.

 Every filter expression follows these rules:

-- The string contains all filter rules separated by pipe character `|`
+- The string contains all filter rules separated by tilde `~` or pipe `|` character.
+In case of using regular expression, you can use only `~`.
+But in the regular case, any of two characters can be used.
+The rule: if the expression contains `~` it is used as the separator.
+Otherwise, the character `|` is used
 - Every rule is a list of conditions separated by character `;`
 - A condition's format is `TAG_NAME=<tagValue|tagList|tagRange, ..>`
 - In other words, after the character `=` there is a list of values and ranges of values separated by character `,`